-World Health Day was observed on 8th of April 2021 by the teams of Humanity Institute of Advanced Medical & Cultural Research (HIAMCR), which was lead by the youngest scientist as well as active health activities Dr. Sinchan Das.
-Time and again the team of HIAMCR has come forward actively to aware people through their writings, camps, seminars and conferences with some of the most sensitive topics in the society such as sex educations, Mental health, Infertility and many more.
+World Health Day was observed on April 8, 2021, by the Humanity Institute of Advanced Medical & Cultural Research (HIAMCR), lead by the youngest scientist and health activities Dr. Sinchan Das.
+Time and again the team of HIAMCR has come forward to aware people through their writings, camps, seminars, and conferences on the most sensitive topics in society such as sex educations, mental health, infertility, and many more.

-Continuing with the legacy, one again the team of HIAMCR came forward with third round table conference as an interactive session with students in an aim to find out the ways to survive from the current burning health issues in the world.
+Continuing with the legacy, once again the team HIAMCR came forward with third round table conference as an interactive session with students in an aim to find out the ways to survive from the current burning health issues in the World.

-On proceeding with the session, Dr. Sinchan Das led down the first question to the students “What do you think is the main culprit of health science?”
+On proceeding with the session, Dr. Sinchan Das led down the first question to the students:

-Responding to the interactive discussion of the students, Dr. Sinchan Das stated that culprits is not just one factors rather culprit are collectively formed from the social aspects that includes environmental, physical and mental parameters.
-Along with this, Dr. Sinchan Das also stated that genetic factors also equally serves as the culprit of health Science and must be included in the definition of health.
+Responding to the interactive discussion of the students, Dr. Sinchan Das stated that culprits are not just one factor rather culprits are collectively formed from the social aspects that include environmental, physical, and mental parameters.
+Along with this, Dr. Sinchan Das also stated that genetic factors also equally serve as the culprit of health science and must be included in the definition of health.

-Moving on with the main theme of the conference, Dr. Sinchan Das further asked the students “What is positive health or what do you understand by the terms positive health?”
+Moving on with the main theme of the conference, Dr. Sinchan Das further asked the students:

 In response to this particular question majority of the students agreed on the fact that that life expectancy rate has increased but with the support of medication.
 Considering this, Dr. Das further asked them “So!
 Is it quality of life?”

-Dr. Sinchan Das further adds that in reality life expectancy rate in the society has actually started to decreased with the exposure of so called medical advancement and in fact it has decreased to such an degree that today’s generation have actually transformed in drug depended individuals.
-If we really want to talk about the medical advancement than the names of highly developed countries such as Italy and Canada comes to our mind.
+Dr. Sinchan Das further adds that in real life expectancy rate in society has actually started to decrease with the exposure of so-called medical advancement and in fact, it has decreased to such a degree that today’s generation has actually transformed into drug-dependent individuals.
+If we really want to talk about medical advancement then the names of highly developed countries such as Italy and Canada come to our mind.
 Ironically, these highly developed countries are unable to stop the prevalence of Covid-19 with their advanced medical system.

-On concluding with the conference, Dr. Sinchan Das presented the student with the last question…
+On concluding the conference, Dr. Sinchan Das presented the student with the last question:

-Collectively all the students agreed on the fact that the process of lifestyle modification way must be delivered to each of the human being in more elaborated and explained manner so that it would be easy for them to implement in their lives.
+Collectively, all the students agreed on the fact that the process of lifestyle modification must be delivered to each person in a more elaborated and explained manner so that it would be easy for them to implement in their lives.
 Along with this, Dr. Sinchan Das stated that it is also necessary to eliminate all the negative thoughts and negative talks from our lives.
-Lastly, he also added that it is also necessary for us to avoid any act of ignorance, arrogance and resistance within our day-to-day activities.
+Lastly, he also added that it is also necessary for us to avoid any act of ignorance, arrogance, and resistance within our day-to-day activities.